sitebay/docs/articles/guides/quick-answers/sitebay/wordpress-with-docker-compose/index.md

 Setting Up WordPress with Docker Compose
 Installing Docker and Docker Compose

-First, ensure Docker and Docker Compose are installed on your Site Bay.
+First, ensure Docker and Docker Compose are installed on your SiteBay.
 Docker allows you to create and manage containers, while Docker Compose helps manage multi-container setups.

 Deploying WordPress and MySQL